 What conditions are needed to produce a great wine? | Part 1

 How does climate affect a vineyard exactly?
-Part 1 of our guide explains all.
+Part 1 of our guide explains all there is to know about temperature, light, water and soil.

 How does climate affect a vineyard exactly?
-Part 1 of our guide explains all.
+Part 1 of our guide explains all there is to know about temperature, light, water and soil.

 Why is sulphur used in winemaking?
 We go into the nitty-gritty details.